Why Checking ESPN Once a Day Isn't Enough

 Premium: AI-Powered Context

 Free users get instant alerts with player name, status change, and projection delta.
 Premium users get an additional AI insight layer: a concise explanation of what the change means for that player's fantasy value, whether the opportunity is significant or a blip, and a recommended action.
-It's not a replacement for your football judgment — it's a second opinion delivered in seconds.
+It's not a replacement for your football judgment — it's a second opinion delivered in seconds, at the exact moment the decision window is open.